WMT-GmbH/pn532/README.md

 your peripheral cannot be set to **lsb mode** you need to enable the `msb-spi` feature of this crate.

 ## `std` feature
+Enable the std feature to use `SysTimer`.

+## `serialport` feature
-Enable the std feature to use `serialport::SerialPortInterface`.
+Enable the serialport feature to use `serialport::SerialPortInterface`.
 Only works for [targets](https://github.com/serialport/serialport-rs#platform-support) supported by the `serialport` crate.

 #### License
 <sup>